Henry Ruggs: 2020

 At the 2020 NFL draft, Ruggs was the first wide receiver to be drafted.
 The Las Vegas Raiders selected him with the 12th overall pick, their first since moving from Oakland earlier in the year.
 Ruggs was also the Raiders' second consecutive first-round pick of a player from the University of Alabama, joining 2019 first round running back Josh Jacobs.
 On July 21, 2020, Ruggs signed a fully guaranteed four-year contract worth $16.67 million, with a team option for a fifth year.

 On September 13, 2020, Ruggs made his NFL debut in the season opener against the Carolina Panthers, including making his first career catch.
 During Week 5 against the Kansas City Chiefs, Ruggs recorded his first 100-yard game, with 118 receiving yards, which included his first career touchdown, a 72-yard reception.
 He was placed on the reserve/COVID-19 list by the team on December 15, 2020, and activated on December 24.
 Ruggs finished his rookie year with 26 receptions, 452 receiving yards, and two touchdowns in 13 games played.

 2021

 In the 2021 season, Ruggs had 24 receptions, 469 receiving yards, and two touchdowns in seven games.

 Ruggs was released on November 2, 2021, the day he was involved in a drunk driving car crash which killed the other driver.
-His less-than-two-season stint with the Raiders totaled 20 games, 1,197 all-purpose yards, and four touchdowns.
+His stint with the Raiders of less than two seasons totaled 20 games, 1,197 all-purpose yards, and four touchdowns.